IBM Watson Visual Recognition vs NVIDIA DIGITS

 Who each tool serves best — and when to pick the other one.

-- You need a free tool for personal projects.
+- You need a free or low-cost plan for small-scale projects

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".